phetsims/faradays-electromagnetic-lab/doc/model.md

 The magnetic field is sampled
 and averaged along a vertical line through the center of the coil.
 The average is used to compute the flux in one loop of the coil, then multiplied by the number of loops.
 The flux is measured over time.
-A change in flux induces an EMF, and the current amplitude is a function of the induced EMF.
+A change in flux induces an EMF, and the normalized current proportional to the induced EMF.
+Resistance of the coil is constant; it does not vary with the loop area and number of loops.

 The pickup coil can have one of two indicators attached to it: a light bulb (`LightBulb`) or a voltmeter (`Voltmeter`).
-These indicators react to the current amplitude in the coil The light bulb’s intensity is proportional to the absolute value of the current amplitude.
-The voltmeter’s needle deflection is proportional to the current amplitude, and uses an ah hoc algorithm that makes the needle wobble around the zero point.
+These indicators react to the normalized current in the coil The light bulb’s intensity is proportional to the absolute value of the normalized current.
+The voltmeter’s needle deflection is proportional to the normalized current, and uses an ah hoc algorithm that makes adds kinematic behavior to the needle.

-Similar to the electromagnet coil, electrons in the pickup coil react to the current amplitude in the coil.
+Similar to the electromagnet coil, electrons in the pickup coil react to the normalized current in the coil.
 More current results in faster speed.
 A change in polarity of the magnet field results in change in direction of the electrons.